-I Didn't Know How To Be A Partner To Someone Who Was Grieving — Until I Read These Books
+I Didn't Know How To Be A Partner To My Grieving Boyfriend — Until I Read These 2 Books

 I discovered the book during the second winter of a very long year.
 It began with the sudden death of a childhood friend and ended the following winter when my boyfriend’s mom, Susan, died unexpectedly at 58.
 I was young and still learning how to be a partner in an adult relationship, so being a partner in a time of unforeseen trauma was something I wasn’t prepared for at all — until I found Joan Didion.

 Here’s how I remember it: I was out running errands when I decided to scroll through the Goodreads app on my phone, finally arriving at a list called "Popular Death and Dying Books."
 Without looking down, I clicked to preview the third or fourth book on the list, catching the opening lines of what I would soon learn was Didion’s The Year of Magical Thinking:

 You sit down to dinner and life as you know it ends.

 The question of self-pity.”